RickytheGuy/autoroute-manager/README.md

 cd "$CONDA_PREFIX"
 mkdir -p etc/conda/activate.d
 mkdir -p etc/conda/deactivate.d
-touch etc/conda/activate.d/env_vars.bat
+touch etc/conda/activate.d/env_vars.sh
-touch etc/conda/deactivate.d/env_vars.bat
+touch etc/conda/deactivate.d/env_vars.sh
 ```

 The above made two directories in your conda environment and two files in each directory.
 Go to these and edit using your favorite text editor.
-Edit the env_vars.bat in activate.d to be something like:
+Edit the env_vars.sh in activate.d to be something like:

 ```
+#!/bin/sh
-set PATH=$CONDA_PREFIX/envs/autoroute/GDAL:\$PATH
+export PATH=$CONDA_PREFIX/envs/autoroute/GDAL:\$PATH
-set GDAL_DATA=$CONDA_PREFIX/envs/autoroute/GDAL/gdal-data
+export GDAL_DATA=$CONDA_PREFIX/envs/autoroute/GDAL/gdal-data
 ```

-And the env_vars.bat in deactivate.d to be:
+And the env_vars.sh in deactivate.d to be:

 ```
+#!/bin/sh
-set GDAL_DATA=
+unset GDAL_DATA=
-set PATH=\$PATH:$CONDA_PREFIX/envs/autoroute/GDAL
+export PATH=\$PATH:$CONDA_PREFIX/envs/autoroute/GDAL
 ```
 Make sure all these paths are correct casing.